jbryan-76/dido.net/README.md

 }
 ```

-In this example `MyWork.DoSomethingLongAndExpensive` is a method that takes a long time to complete or requires a large amount of resources.
+In this example `MyWork.DoSomethingLongAndExpensive` is a method that takes a long time to complete or requires a significant amount of resources.
 When the method is invoked via Dido in `MyApp.MyMain`, depending on the configuration the method may either run locally within the application process or remotely in a different compute environment.
 This allows an otherwise monolithic application to easily utilize distributed computing to improve performance with minimal developer effort and overhead.

 # Background

 At the most basic level, the Dido framework targets the distributed computing problem space where there is a need to develop, test, and deploy an application that performs CPU- and memory-intensive calculations but those calculations should not or can not be performed on the machine or in the environment of the host application, usually due to resource constraints.
-In more complex scenarios, with proper configuration and an available pool of generic Dido services, other use cases such as a jobs system or a service-oriented system of microservices are also possible from a single governing monolithic application.
+In more complex scenarios, with proper configuration and an available pool of generic Dido Runner services, other use cases such as a jobs system or a service-oriented system of microservices are also possible from a single governing monolithic application.

 The most common traditional solutions for distributed computing problems are to create one or more auxiliary (micro)services, a generic job processing system, or use service-oriented cloud platforms (e.g. AWS, Azure, GCP), where the host application orchestrates and communicates with the auxiliary systems to perform the necessary work.
 These solutions are undeniably powerful and flexible, but increase overall application complexity and typically require multiple teams and specific developer expertise and IT administrative overhead, such as:
 - Experience with distributed communication and synchronization patterns.